 Conclusions: Our open source software enables dealing with huge images with standard software on average computers.
 They are cross-platform, independent of proprietary libraries and very modular, allowing them to be used in other open source projects.
 They have excellent performance in terms of execution speed and RAM requirements.
 They open promising perspectives both to the clinician who wants to study a single slide and to the research team or data centre who do image analysis of many slides on a computer cluster.

-extend beyond maximal visible MRI-defined abnormalities and a gap
+adults extend beyond maximal visible MRI-defined abnormalities and a

 margins.
 Direct quantitative comparisons between imaging and